matt-blanchette/app-maven-plugin/USER_GUIDE.md

 The [Cloud SDK](https://cloud.google.com/sdk) is required for this plugin to function.
 Download and install it before running any tasks.

+As of version 2.0.0, App Engine goals no longer fork.
+In order to run any App Engine goals, you must make sure to package your application first (i.e. run `mvn package appengine:<goal>`).
+You may also bind the goals to a lifecycle phase in your pom.xml.

 ## App Engine Standard
 The plugin will target the App Engine standard environment if you include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [App Engine flexible](#app-engine-flexible)